 This section analyzes all cultural resources, public and private parks, recreational facilities, and wildlife refuges within approximately 0.5 mile of the project to determine if they are protected Section 4(f) properties.
-There are no recreational facilities, wildlife refuges, public or private parks, or public schools within 0.5 mile of the proposed project.
-The list below includes all potential cultural resources within 0.5 mile of the proposed project.
+There are no recreational facilities, wildlife refuges, public or private parks, or public schools within 0.5 mile of the project.
+The list below includes all potential cultural resources within 0.5 mile of the project.

-• CA-SBr-ABSC: This is a prehistoric lithic scatter that California Department of Transportation archaeologists discovered near the proposed project site that is being assumed, for purposes of this project, to be eligible for the National Register of Historic Places (NRHP) under Criterion D: Has yielded, or may be likely to yield, information important in prehistory or history.
-Caltrans proposes to protect this resource in its entirety with an Environmentally Sensitive Area (ESA) designation and an ESA Action Plan.
+• CA-SBr-ABSC: This is a prehistoric lithic scatter that California Department of Transportation archaeologists discovered near the project site that is being assumed, for purposes of this project, to be eligible for the National Register of Historic Places (NRHP) under Criterion D: Has yielded, or may be likely to yield, information important in prehistory or history.
+Caltrans proposes to protect this resource in its entirety with an ESA designation and an ESA Action Plan.
 According to 23 CFR 774, Section 4(f) applies to archeological sites that are on or eligible for the National Register and warrant preservation in place, as does CA-SBr-ABSC.
-As such, while the property is a Section 4(f) property, no "use" would occur.
+The property is a Section 4(f) property, but no "use" will occur.
 Therefore, the provisions of Section 4(f) do not apply.